Tandemz/tandemz.io/src/pages/posts/choose-medium-meet-users.md

   * If participants are sharing their screen, you will have an even better vision of their navigation and clicks than during an in-person meeting.
 * **Limitations:**
   * If the internet connection is not satisfactory, the videocall might not be smooth or even be impossible to carry out.
 Always remind your participants they will need a good internet connection and that it will be a criteria to validate the interview.
 In any case, include time for technical issues and arrangements because you are not in control of all variables.
-* **When to favor:** videocalls are becoming a standard for user interviews and testing.
+* **When to favor:**

+  Videocalls are becoming a standard for user interviews and testing.
 They are a good solution in most cases.
 However, try not to make them systematic: keeping a mix of in-person and videocalls is a great practice.

 ![](/images/virtual-background-otis-new.gif)